theseanl/tscc/README.md

 ### Usage with rollup

-@tscc/rollup-plugin-tscc package provides a rollup plugin which can be used in rollup configuration files.
+@tscc/rollup-plugin-tscc package provides a rollup plugin which will provide chunking information in your spec file to rollup.

 Install `rollup-plugin-tscc` by executing `yarn add -D @tscc/rollup-plugin-tscc`.
 ```js